RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 The world model is implemented as a Recurrent State-Space Model (RSSM), which is learned using trajectories with frames and actions.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/dreamer_training.png" caption="" alt="Dreamer world model training" source="https://arxiv.org/pdf/2301.04104" width=600%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/dreamer_training.png" caption="" alt="Dreamer world model training" source="https://arxiv.org/pdf/2301.04104" width=600%}

 Sequence model $$h_t=f_{\phi}(h_{t-1},z_{t-1},a_{t-1})$$: This model predicts the next hidden state from the prior hidden state, latent representation, and action.